efog/rainmaking.cloud.aws.serverlesscontainers/README.md

 Using managed and serverless compute resources improves on reliability and operational efficiency.
 As always, keep in mind the shared responsibility model when making cloud design decisions.

 Of course Amazon Fargate is not suitable for all scenarios.
-If your looking for a solution that fits the following payload types, Amazon Fargate is what you need:
+If you're looking for a solution that fits the following payload types, Amazon Fargate is what you need:

 - Large workloads that need to be optimized for low overhead
 - Small workloads that have occasional burst